NET WORTH: $355 million, estimated

 Beyoncé has also launched a philanthropic initiative called #BeyGOOD, to help the homeless, sick children, and the unemployed.
 The effort has supported at least six European charities to help homeless and sick children.
 Additionally, the effort helped Saint Damien Pediatric Hospital in Haiti raise money for pediatric oncology intakes.
 An initial campaign in 2013 was relaunched in 2015 with the aim of further supporting the hospital.

-Beyoncé created the Formation Scholars awards to support young women pursing studies in creative arts, music, literature or black studies at Berklee College of Music, Spelman College, Howard University, and Parsons School of Design.
+EDUCATION & YOUTH: Beyoncé created the Formation Scholars awards to support young women pursing studies in creative arts, music, literature or black studies at Berklee College of Music, Spelman College, Howard University, and Parsons School of Design.
+She also established the Homecoming Scholar Awards Program to support young women and men attending several HBCUs.
+The funds come through her BeyGOOD initiative, establishing the Homecoming Scholars Award Program for the 2018-2019 academic year at Xavier, Wilberforce, Tuskegee and Bethune-Cookman, all historically-black institutions.

-OTHER: In 2005, Beyoncé cofounded the Survivor Foundation, an organization she established with her mother Tina, Solange Knowles, Kelly Rowland to help victims of Hurricane Katrina.
+OTHER: In 2005, Beyoncé co-founded the Survivor Foundation, an organization she established with her mother Tina, Solange Knowles, and Kelly Rowland to help victims of Hurricane Katrina.
 Beyoncé has also focused some of her philanthropy on Texas and Houston, with support going to Houston Food Bank.
-As well, Tina helped launch Knowles-Temenos Place in Houston, whose mission is to "provide affordable housing opportunities, supportive services and employment resources to low-income persons on their journey to self-sufficiency."
+Also, Tina helped launch Knowles-Temenos Place in Houston, whose mission is to "provide affordable housing opportunities, supportive services and employment resources to low-income persons on their journey to self-sufficiency."

 LOOKING FORWARD: Beyoncé is still in her 30s, but has amassed a fortune.
 It's true she has her hands in a lot of different areas, but philanthropy is one of them and she should be watched for greater giving down the line.